 President: Jim Casey, Penn State (2021-2023)

-Jim Casey is an assistant professor of African American Studies, History, and English and the managing director of the Center for Black Digital Research at Penn State.
+Jim Casey is an assistant professor of African American Studies, History, and English and the associate director of the Center for Black Digital Research at Penn State.
 He earned his PhD in English at the University of Delaware and held a postdoctoral fellowship in the Center for Digital Humanities at Princeton University.
 With P. Gabrielle Foreman, he is co-editor of The Colored Convention Movement: Black Organizing in the Nineteenth Century (UNC Press).
 Among others, his current projects include a book on nineteenth-century newspaper editors, the Colored Conventions Project, and Douglass Day.
 For more, see jim-casey.com or on Twitter @jimccasey1.

 Vice President/President-Elect: James Berkey, Penn State Brandywine (2021-2023)